Nickog47/WIP-BEATSITE-BLACKOUT-BEATWORKz/README.md

 # A website for beatblock and beatrock

-A professional website for showcasing beats and sample packs.
-This is a work in progress and we appreciate public help, but please respect our intellectual property.
+# WIP-BEATSITE-BLACKOUT-BEATWORKz
+My website that is a WIP and I could use help for sure making this look as professional as possible
 ## 🎵 Features

 - **Professional Design**: Modern, dark theme with green accents